 2. Use keywords in your headline statement

-While I am all for including relevant keywords in your headline statement, contact information (a word about that in a minute), summary, and current and past work experience, I would advise against keyword stuffing simply for the sake of it, especially in the Experience section.
+While I am all for including relevant keywords in your headline statement, summary, and current and past work experience, I would advise against keyword stuffing simply for the sake of it, especially in the Experience section.
 This “dirty trick” will not only make your profile unpleasant to read, it will also in all likelihood hurt your credibility.

 3. Change the vanity URLs in your Contact Info